About Katy Deepwell: Editor

 Katy Deepwell wrote her PhD on 'Women Artists in Britain between

 the Two World Wars' (London, Birkbeck College, 1991).
-This is the subject of her latest book:
+Her PhD research was published as

 in Fine Art (Painting) (St Martins School of Art and Design, 1985).